CityofToronto/bdit_data-sources/volumes/miovision/README.md

 modes we report on more frequently.
 Other modes are not filled because they have much lower volumes, so the 0s would expand the size of the dataset considerably.

+The [`aggregate_15_min_mvt()`](sql/function-aggregate-volumes_15min_mvt.sql) function performs zero-filling by cross-joining a table containing all possible movements described in ([`intersection_movements`](#intersection_movements)) The only type of movement tracked in the 1-minute volume data, but not the aggregated data, is bicycle exits (`classification_uid = 10 and movement_uid = 8`).
+The vendor recommended that bicycle exits not be used due to data quality concerns.

-The [`aggregate_15_min_mvt()`](sql/function-aggregate-volumes_15min_mvt.sql) function performs zero-filling by cross-joining a table containing all possible movements ([`intersection_movements`](#intersection_movements)) to create a table with all possible times and movements for active intersections.
-Through a left join with [`unacceptable_gaps`](#unacceptable_gaps), the query checks if the bins are within the unacceptable gap (technically, within the hour and the hour after), if so volume is set to NULL, else sum(volume) as shown in the line `CASE WHEN un.accept = FALSE THEN NULL ELSE (COALESCE(SUM(A.volume), 0)) END AS volume`.
+`volumes_15min_mvt` is a table with all possible times and movements for active intersections.
+Through a left join with [`unacceptable_gaps`](#unacceptable_gaps), the query checks if the bins are within the unacceptable gap (technically, within the hour and the hour after), if so volume is set to NULL, otherwise the volume is set to sum(volume) as shown in the line `CASE WHEN un.accept = FALSE THEN NULL ELSE (COALESCE(SUM(A.volume), 0)) END AS volume`.

-If there is a gap from '2020-06-25 15:38:00' to '2020-06-25 15:54:00', we are setting all 15min bin from '15:00:00 to 16:00:00' to have volume = NULL OR if there is a gap from '2020-06-25 15:38:00' to '2020-06-25 16:24:00', we are setting all 15min bin from '15:00:00 to 17:00:00' to have volume = NULL.
+If there is a gap from '2020-06-25 15:38:00' to '2020-06-25 15:54:00', all 15min bins from '15:00:00 to 16:00:00' are set to have volume = NULL OR if there is a gap from '2020-06-25 15:38:00' to '2020-06-25 16:24:00', all 15min bin from '15:00:00 to 17:00:00' are set to have volume = NULL.
 (Not sure if this is causing us to exclude way too many time bins, might get back to this later on).
 Through a left join with `volumes`, the query aggregates those 1min bins into the 15min bins and exclude those unacceptable ones.
 Note that those bins fall within the unacceptable_gaps time period for that intersection do not get aggregated and hence are not assigned with `volume_15min_mvt_uid`.

 **Field Name**|**Data Type**|**Description**|**Example**|
 :-----|:-----|:-----|:-----|